Request a Demo Search

 Schedule a Demo

-Nonprofit strategic planning can help your organization meet challenges effectively and take advantage of new opportunities.
-Despite the many benefits that strategic planning can bring, 49 percent of nonprofits lack a strategic plan.
+Nonprofit strategic planning can help your organization effectively meet challenges and take advantage of new opportunities.
+Despite the many benefits, 49 percent of nonprofits lack a strategic plan.

-Organizations that do have a strategic plan continually express the advantages that this type of preparation gives them.
-One study found that 86 percent of respondents believed that having a strategic plan positively impacted revenue generation through grants, donors, events and other avenues.
+Organizations with a strategic plan continually express the advantages of this type of preparation.
+One study found that 86 percent of respondents believed that having a strategic plan positively impacted revenue generation through grants, donors, events, and other avenues.

 Annual strategic planning is the key to unlocking your growth potential for the future.
 Let’s get started.